-WATER: Keep humid with occasional misting once a week.
+WATER: Keep moist by misting with water once a week.
 Plants will indicate their need for water by becoming dull in color and shrunken if very dry.

-LIGHT: Medium-bright artificial light indoors or near a window without direct sunlight.
+LIGHT: Display in medium to bright artificial light or near a window in indirect sunlight.

 FERTILIZER: Plants will survive without any fertilizing, however, you can mist or soak with a solution of balanced houseplant food at ¼ recommended strength once a month during warm growing seasons.